Crazyglue/Griderizer/README.md

 # Griderizer

-Take images in a folder and expand them into a grid.
-Adds a yellow/blue cross to the corners of the grid
+Take base64 images puts them in a grid.
+Takes ppi, and real-world grid sizing into account.
+Adds a cross to the front/end of the grid (specific to my usecase)

 Useful for scaling images appropriately for printing, which need specific dpi values.